facelessuser/wcmatch/docs/src/markdown/pathlib.md

 `NEGATE` enables [`DOTGLOB`](#dotglob) in all exclude patterns, this cannot be disabled.
 This will not affect the inclusion patterns.

+If `NEGATE` is set and exclusion patterns are passed via a matching or glob function's `exclude` parameter, `NEGATE` will be ignored and the `exclude` patterns will be used instead.
+Either `exclude` or `NEGATE` should be used, not both.

 #### `pathlib.NEGATEALL, pathlib.A` {: #negateall}

 `NEGATEALL` can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the